 VLSSIR is a process used to discontinue inspection, screening, and evaluation of an issue involving ambiguity in the licensing basis, design basis, or applicability of regulatory requirements or licensee self-imposed standards in which: (1) the resolution of the issue would require considerable staff effort; and (2) the agency has chosen to not expend further effort to resolve the question because the issue would be no greater than Green under the ROP, or SL-IV under the traditional enforcement process, if resolved.
 VLSSIR is not intended to be used to disposition an issue of concern in which the NRC and licensee simply do not agree, absent some level of ambiguity in NRC’s view of the issue.
 It is important to listen to and consider licensee perspectives, and VLSSIR consideration is not intended to undermine that.
 See IMC 0610, Appendix G, for guidance on whether to use VLSSIR.

+Table 10: Very Low Safety Significance Issue Resolution Process